airshipit/governance/README.md

 repository.
 Changes to the document can be proposed by any project Contributor but would need to be ratified by the Working Committee with a super-majority (2/3rds) vote.
 The Working Committee should strive for consensus for any change to the project’s formal governance.

+## Disputes Across Committees

+Each of the Technical and Working Committees are expected to arbitrate disputes pertaining to topics that are related strictly to those covered by the respective committees responsibilities.
+If a dispute arises that is unclear on ownership of the topic, or spans multiple topics, both the Technical and Working Committees will be responsible for working together for a resolution.
+The resolution will require a super majority vote (2/3) of all committee members (rounded up to nearest whole number).